hackworthltd/primer/README.md

   We plan to do future research to attempt to combine the two approaches somehow.

-* Even the most minor frontend requests result in the entire program AST being sent over the network, rather than only what's changed.
-  This is an obvious area for improvement, and we're certain that we can drastically reduce the amount of data being sent to the client application &mdash; we just haven't had a chance to prioritize this work yet.
-For now, however, please keep a very close eye on your network traffic if you're communicating with the Primer language server over a metered network connection, as the traffic can quickly add up.

-* The Haskell API, HTTP APIs, and database schema are all very unstable, and guaranteed to change in compatibility-breaking ways before we reach a 1.0 project milestone.
+* The Haskell API and database schema are all very unstable, and guaranteed to change in compatibility-breaking ways before we reach a 1.0 project milestone.

 * The language's semantics are still not fully baked, and there may be defects in its design and/or implementation, so existing Primer